 This is one of the best reasons why I love those peel and stick samples because you can easily get 5-10 samples and you will instantly know what’s too light/dark and you can really tell the undertones of each color when you compare them to other colors, too.

 Have any questions about Peppercorn?
 Ask below in the comments and I’ll do my best to help!
 Didn’t find what you were looking for?
-Check out my favorite blue black paint colors.
+Check out my some more of the best black paint colors or browse popular blue black paint colors.